Carol RamaPast Exhibition

 This exhibition precedes a large touring retrospective of Carol Rama’s work initiated by MACBA in Barcelona and co-produced with the Musée d’Art Moderne de la Ville de Paris, the Espoo Museum of Modern Art in Finland and the Galleria Civica d'Arte Moderna e Contemporanea, Torino (GAM).
 This smaller selection of work at Nottingham Contemporary, which focuses on the early watercolours, the bricolages, the tyre paintings and the most recent works on diagrams and plans, is presented in close dialogue with Danh Vo’s exhibition, and a few of Vo’s works are presented amongst Rama’s.

-Photographs of her legendary studio, taken by Bepi Ghiotti, will be shown in The Study, off Gallery 1.
+Photographs of her legendary studio, taken by Bepi Ghiotti, are shown in The Study, off Gallery 1.